 This ties to the previous point and is something that some detractors hilariously overlook when they argue Signora can’t return: who’s gonna steal the gnosis after Capitano failed to do exactly that?
 As of 6.0, the gnosis is still in Mavuika’s hands, and the fact that they’re currently setting the gnosis heist lore aside means that they’ll have to explore it later and maybe surprise the audience.

-The entirety of the Harbingers were all focused on dealing with the Wild Hunt Columbina’s problems, and now they have to deal with Dottore after she literally attacked her, so none of them seem to be interested in retrieving the final gnosis as of now.
+The entirety of the Harbingers were all focused on dealing with Columbina’s problems, and now they have to deal with Dottore after he literally attacked her, so none of them seem to be interested in retrieving the final gnosis as of now.
 Having her return in Mare Jivari and steal the gnosis while everyone else is distracted would be a good way to reestablish her relevance and reinstate her position as the 8th Harbinger, which could satisfy the part of the community who wants her back as a Harbinger and with her original design.

 We currently don’t know how they’re gonna do this, given how Nod-Krai is already filled with so many major plot points, but given how the developers themselves said that Nod-Krai was meant to tie up the story’s loose ends, one possible theory is that this will be similar to HSR’s Amphoreus where they push the main storyline throughout tne entirety of 6.x versions, and one of them may involve us returning to Natlan where the gnosis heist can finally take place.